Ahmadalhindi/lithium-battery-recycle-blog/README.md

 - Call to Action Buttons:
   - **Log in/Sign Up**: Smooth buttons positioned at the right-hand side. encouraging users to log in to existing accounts or sign up for new ones.

-### Head Image:
+### Hero section:
-A background image that cover the head under navigation bar to give a visual Appeal and Contextual Information to make a strong first impression,encourage visitors to explore further and show the purpose of the website.
+A captivating image under navigation bar to give a visual Appeal and Contextual Information that grab visitors' attention to make a strong first impression, encourage visitors to explore further and convey the website's main message or value proposition succinctly.

 <p align="center">
 <img src="static/template_images/background.webp" alt="head_image">